Car recalls explained: what should you do if you get one?

 Has my car been recalled?

-Manufacturers can only do so much to remind people to have work done, and there’s a problem finding owners once a car has changed hands – especially on older models.
+Manufacturers can only do so much to remind and inform drivers to have recall work done, and finding owners can become tricky once a car has changed hands - especially with older models.
 When a fault is found, a manufacturer must notify the DVSA of a recall and proceed accordingly.
 That includes writing to every registered keeper of the vehicle and notifying them of the defect, spelling out the fix required, the consequences if the problem isn’t remedied and how the owner should proceed.

-It will then usually be as simple as contacting your local franchised dealer and arranging a free repair (or replacement parts), which is imperative because ignoring a safety recall could invalidate your insurance as well as put yourself and other motorists at risk.
+It will then usually be as simple as contacting your local franchised dealer and arranging a free repair (or replacement parts), which is imperative because ignoring a safety recall could invalidate your insurance, not to mention putting yourself and other motorists at risk.

-If you have not received a letter notifying you of a recall on your car, you can check online whether your vehicle is affected by an outstanding action by using the MoT history tool (www.check-mot.service.gov.uk).
+If you have not received a letter notifying you of a recall on your car, you can check online whether your vehicle is affected by an outstanding action by using the MoT history tool.

 Let us know below if you have been affected by any vehicle recalls recently...